ekrupka/mturk-survey-experiment/README.md

 - [Treat Norms](https://github.com/ekrupka/mturk-survey-experiment/tree/treat_norms) Note: This is identical to the Primed + Framed + Id-Matched condition below
 - [Base Behavior](https://github.com/ekrupka/mturk-survey-experiment/tree/base_behavior)
 - [Base Norms Conditional](https://github.com/ekrupka/mturk-survey-experiment/tree/base_norms_conditional) Note: Same as the No Prime + No Frame + Id-Matched condition below.
 - [Base Norms Unconditional](https://github.com/ekrupka/mturk-survey-experiment/tree/base_norms_unconditional) Note: This was rewritten over to the No Prime + Framed + Random-Matched condition and is NO LONGER the ORIGINAL baseline norms we had.
+The original version can be found below as No Prime + No Frame + Random-Matched
 - [Treat Norms with Random Matching] (https://github.com/ekrupka/mturk-survey-experiment/tree/treat_norms_random_matched)
 Note: This has since been updated to the Primed + Framed + Random-Matched condition below.